 Protocols & Standards

-Interoperability will be a core concept for this work.
-The purpose will be to raise the level of collaboration between food organizations that need uniform performance criteria for using technologies and applications, while we also address the need to minimize impacts of traceability on the speed of commerce.
+Interoperability is central to a successful global food traceability system.
+GFTC raises the level of collaboration between food organizations that need uniform performance criteria for using technologies and applications, while minimizing the impact of traceability on the speed of commerce.

-One area of immediate concern for many stakeholders is the risk that the rapid changes to technical systems and traceability requirements and regulations are overwhelming the resources of many food businesses.
-Recognizing that there is already significant progress being made by global standards organizations, the Center will act as a focal point for stakeholders to consider, endorse and adopt uniform traceability protocols and standards covering the entire food system.
+Many stakeholders are concerned about the risks of rapid changes to technical systems and how that traceability requirements and regulations can overwhelm the resources of many food businesses.
+Recognizing that there is already significant progress being made by global standards organizations, the Center acts as a focal point for stakeholders to consider, endorse and adopt uniform traceability protocols and standards covering the entire food system.
+Read the latest GFTC Best Practices in Food Traceability Report on the bakery, dairy, meat and poultry, processed foods, produce and seafood industries.
+Check out the full report.

 - Provide a focus for objective and reliable opinion, and give the industry a forum where it can conduct dialogue and consider common performance criteria, open technical standards and protocols.